-Jazz considers many factors when evaluating a request for named, single patient access to an investigational medicine, such as the strength of the clinical data; the benefit-risk profile; the potential impact on the clinical development program; the phase of development; the country-specific regulations; and probability and timing of regulatory approval within the applicant’s country, though the medicine may be approved in another country.
+Jazz considers many factors when evaluating a request for individual patient access, also known as named patient access in Europe, to an investigational medicine, such as the strength of the clinical data, the benefit-risk profile, the potential impact on the clinical development program, the phase of development, the country-specific regulations, and probability and timing of regulatory approval within the applicant’s country, though the medicine may be approved in another country.

 In determining whether named patient access is appropriate outside of a clinical trial, the criteria Jazz evaluates include the following:

 Jazz will consider the evaluation criteria in determining whether to offer individual patient access; however, Jazz cannot make a guarantee that named patient access will be available, and, even if a named access program is offered, Jazz cannot make a guarantee that the investigational medicine will be available to a particular patient.

 Decisions regarding potential named patient access to investigational medicines can only be made, in certain circumstances, after in-depth discussion between Jazz’s clinical teams and the patient’s qualified healthcare professional and in line with required national health authority approval, if applicable.

 Jazz is committed to a fair and impartial evaluation of each request for access to our investigational medicines.
 Therefore, all decisions are based on clinical circumstances.
 Whenever possible, patients will be referred to ongoing clinical trials as the primary way to access investigational medicines.